Chase-san/libspec/README.md

 Supports the saves for GB (RG/RBY/GS), GBA (RSE/FRLG), DS (DPPt/HGSS), and DSi Enhanced (BW/B2W2).

-For a total of 21 games spanning back 18 years.
+For a total of 21 games spanning 16 years.

 Building